WarchiefZhangW/MEAT/README.md

 Data preparation:
-1. Prepare fungal genome data.#This step can be skipped if you download our Fungal-pro database and decompress it here.
-1.1.
-Download genome files as we discribed in ncbi_genome_download.txt.
-1.2.
-Choose the genomes and make lists named as refseq_dic.txt and genbank_dic.txt for refseq and genbank, respectively.
-1.3.
-Run ln -s ~/MEAT/fastformat_nt_nospacetittle.py /usr/bin       to link the fastformat_nt_nospacetittle.py function.
-1.4.
-Run ./treat_rawdata.py        to prepare the protein sequences.
-1.5.
-Run ./pfam_annot_genbank.py and ./pfam_annot_refseq.py       to prepare pfam annotation
-1.6.
-Run ./make_blast_database.py     to prepare BLAST database
+1. Prepare fungal genome data.#This step can be skipped if you download our Fungal-pro database and decompress it here.\n 1.1.
+Download genome files as we discribed in ncbi_genome_download.txt. \r 1.2.
+Choose the genomes and make lists named as refseq_dic.txt and genbank_dic.txt for refseq and genbank, respectively.\r 1.3.
+Run ln -s ~/MEAT/fastformat_nt_nospacetittle.py /usr/bin       to link the fastformat_nt_nospacetittle.py function.\r 1.4.
+Run ./treat_rawdata.py        to prepare the protein sequences.\r 1.5.
+Run ./pfam_annot_genbank.py and ./pfam_annot_refseq.py       to prepare pfam annotation.\r 1.6.
+Run ./make_blast_database.py     to prepare BLAST database.\r

 2. (Optional) Download Fungal-pro database: https://github.com/WarchiefZhangW/Fungal-pro and decompress here, then skip step 1.